-If you find that the fear is about them, the others in your life, than you either need to reword the things you write so you will not care if they read them or you may really need to consider if this is such a bad relationship that you need to run not walk away.
-In that case reach out for professional help.
+If you find that the fear is about them, the others in your life, then you either need to reword the things you write so you will not care if they read them or you may really need to consider if this is such a bad relationship that you need to run not walk away.
+In that case, reach out for professional help.

 There may be some other things that some of you need to do.

 One thing that would be wise to do is think about these goals.
 Will accomplishing them really take you to a place of happiness?
 We should talk soon about values.
 These goals of your happy life should be consistent with your values, religious and spiritual as well as material.
 It won’t do to achieve your happy life goals only to find that to reach them you needed to turn into a person even you don’t like.

 By now most of you who are reading this have lived a while.
 You may have a lot of pain from your life so far.
 In popular language, you may have some baggage that will hold you back on this happy life journey.
 We will need to talk about how to leave some baggage behind and how to unpack some to lighten the load.